joshuarebo/nlp-project-IU/README.md

 ---

 **© 2025 Joshua Rebo | IU International University of Applied Sciences**
-*This project is part of academic coursework in Advanced Data Science & NLP*
+*This project on Data Analysis is part of academic coursework in Applied Artificial Intelligence*